 The awards are handsome carved polished wooded trophies featuring the front cover of the winning novel under perspex.
 No prize money is attached.

 The Davitts, named after Ellen Davitt, the author of Australia’s first mystery novel, Force and Fraud, in 1865, cost publishers nothing to enter.
 An e-book of Force and Fraud was published by Clan Destine Press in 2015 to mark its 150th anniversary.

-The judging panel for 2016 comprises Sisters in Crime national co-convenors, Maggie Baron and Michaela Lobb; former convenor Jacqui Horwood; forensic specialist Debbie Stephen; Readings Bookshop bookseller and writer Deborah Crabtree; and Sun Bookshop owner, Deb Force.
+The judging panel for 2017 comprises Sisters in Crime national co-convenor, Michaela Lobb; former convenors Jacqui Horwood, Maggie Baron and Sylvia Loader; forensic specialist Debbie Stephen; and Readings Bookshop bookseller and writer, Deborah Crabtree.

 2016 Davitt winners were:

 Best Adult Novel: Resurrection Bay (Echo Publishing) by Emma Viskic